INTERNATIONAL J.D. PROGRAM

 - A CAS Law School Report including a transcript from every college or university attended (Note that it is your responsibility to have transcripts sent to CAS for processing.)

-- Test of English as a Foreign Language (TOEFL): Students in our two-year accelerated International JD program should be prepared to read and discuss legal materials.
+- Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS): Students in our two-year accelerated International JD program should be prepared to read and discuss legal materials.
 Because class preparation and participation is demanding, students with English limitation may struggle.
-For this reason, we utilize the TOEFL exam to ensure that you will not unduly struggle in the classroom.
-Preferred scores on the TOEFL are 650 for the paper-based test and 110 for the internet-based test.
+For this reason, we utilize the TOEFL and IELTS exams to ensure that you will not unduly struggle in the classroom.
+Preferred scores on the TOEFL are 650 for the paper-based test and 102 for the internet-based test.
 Click here to register for the TOEFL.
-Please note that the TOEFL requirement may be waived if (i) the applicant’s native language is English; (ii) the applicant has a college degree from an institution in which the primary language of instruction was English; or (iii) the applicant can show other circumstances demonstrating proficiency in English.
+The preferred score on the IELTS is a 7.5.
+Click here to register for the IELTS.
+Please note that the TOEFL/IELTS requirement may be waived if (i) the applicant’s native language is English; (ii) the applicant has a college degree from an institution in which the primary language of instruction was English; or (iii) the applicant can show other circumstances demonstrating proficiency in English.

 - Resume: This should summarize your education, work experience, any publications, and other relevant credentials and accomplishments.